rackerlabs/design-system/_docs/style/text-conventions/punctuation.md

 ## Exclamation points

-Avoid using use exclamation points.
-If you must use them, use them sparingly - when the text reflects genuine excitement, not as a way to create excitement.
+Avoid using exclamation points.
+If you must use them, use them sparingly—when the text reflects genuine excitement, not as a way to create excitement.

 {% endcolumn %}